Fish Master: Stevie Brehm

 Contact: stevie_b@comcast.com, 541.521.6765

 The fishing: Open year round, the Crooked follows the Central Zone stream regulations...flies and lures only, no bait.
 All wade fishing, it's known for having mostly small fish and there are lots of wild redband trout and mountain whitefish in the 6-12 inch range.
-The river is also known for it's turbidity, often looking cloudy as it's nutrient rich water flows from Prineville Reservoir usually around 250 cfs.
+The river is also known for its turbidity, often looking cloudy as its nutrient rich water flows from Prineville Reservoir usually around 250 cfs.
 Close to Bend, the Crooked can get crowded so expect to see other flyfishers.

 This is a great river for newer flyfishers.
 Easy to read the water, not many bushes in your back-cast and safe wading...though a wading staff is recommended due to slippery footing.
 Shallow indicator nymphing and euro techniques produce the most hook-ups, and dry fly hatches are varied and profuse.
 A list of recommended flies will be provided later but small midge, mayfly, caddis and scud patterns are great.